SIMULATION ENVIRONMENT (SE)

 Software Requirements: - NVIDIA Omniverse Platform: NVIDIA Omniverse Platform: Download and install the NVIDIA Omniverse.
 There will be available all NVIDIA Omniverse specific apps.

-Hardware Requirements: - NVIDIA GPU: Omniverse applications are GPU-intensive and require an NVIDIA RTX GPU with dedicated ray-tracing cores, like RTX 30-series GPUs with minimum 10GB. - System Memory (RAM): Minimum requirement is 32 GB (as the SE uses Isaac Sim application). - Extra information:
+Hardware Requirements: - NVIDIA GPU: Omniverse applications are GPU-intensive and require an NVIDIA RTX GPU with dedicated ray-tracing cores, such as GeForce RTX 5080.
+Consult the up-to-date GPU requierements in the official documentation - System requierements: Consult the system requierements in the official documentation

 Internet Connection: - An active internet connection is necessary to access and use Omniverse services, cloud collaboration features, and updates.